-Rocky Boy Tribe of Chippewa Indians of Montana Needs Your Help
+Rocky Boy Tribe of Chippewa Indians of Montana

-Located around 40 miles south of Berens River, the Chippewa Treaty 9 Reservation settlement of Bloodvein has a population of 1,036 according to the 2011 census.
+Located around 40 miles south of Berens River, the Ojibway Treaty 9 Reservation settlement of Bloodvein has a population of 1,036 according to the 2011 census.
 The community has 140 housing units and an average household size of 7.2 persons per housing unit.
 Around 355 continue to speak Anishinabe at Bloodvein.
-In Anishinabe, Bloodvein would be pronounced as Mis-kwi Si-pi.
+In Anishinabe, Bloodvein would be pronounced as Mis-kri Si-pi.
 The "i" vowell sound in Anishinabe sounds like the English letter "e."
 It means Blood River.
 Whites from the Hudson Bay Company changed the name of the settlement to Bloodvein for some reason.
-The Ojibwa's named the area after a major battle.
+The Ojibway's named the area after a major battle.
 If the planned highway up to Berens River is constructed, it will have a negative impact on the Bloodvein community.
-Below is a link to a picture of the Chippewa Treaty 9 Reservation settlement of Bloodvein.
+Below is a link to a picture of the Ojibway Treaty 9 Reservation settlement of Bloodvein.